DoctorWh012/Client-Side-Prediction-Physics/README.md

 # Requirements
 In this demo i am using [Riptide Networking](https://riptide.tomweiland.net/manual/overview/about-riptide.html) but you can use any networking implementation

-This implementation will only work with deterministic movement, this means no RigidBody movement although i am working on a version that will work with RigidBodies
+This implementation is made to work with a RigidBody/PhysicsBased movement system, in [This Guide](https://github.com/DoctorWh012/Client-Side-Prediction) i show you how to implement Client Side Prediction with a non PhysicsBased movement system

 # How to
 Now let's go step by step on how to implement client side prediction